rgommers/numfocus.org/content/pages/foundation/board.rst

     :height: 150px
     :alt: Andy Terrel

-Andy Terrel received his PhD in computer science at the University of Chicago in 2010 and the Chief Science Officer at Continuum Analytics.
+Andy Terrel received his PhD in computer science at the University of Chicago in 2010.
+He is currently the Chief Science Officer at Continuum Analytics.
 His major emphasis of research has been on the automation of numerical methods on high performance computing resources.
 To this end, he has provided numerous contributions to a wide variety of open source projects, including the popular FEniCS project and